Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 Such an equation has been proposed in~\cite{diosi1984gravitation,penrose1996gravity,penrose1998quantum}, and has become known as the Schr\"{o}dinger-Newton equation.
 A derivation from first principles of Eq.~\eqref{SN11} is however still a subject of debate~\cite{christian1997exactly,adler2007comments,anastopoulos2014newton,anastopoulos2014problems,giulini2012schrodinger}.

 Such a hybrid quantum matter-classical gravity model has its appeal in conceptual simplicity of Eq.~\eqref{3C1}, with testable predictions differing from those arising from the framework of perturbative quantum gravity (see Sec.~\ref{sec:QLG:and:PQG}).
-However, unlike the latter which is a fully consistent relativistic theory, deterministic nonlinear modifications of the Schr\"{o}dinger equation, such as the Schr\"{o}dinger-Newton equation, are at odds with the requirement of no-faster than light signalling making them, at least conceptually, unsatisfactory~\cite{gisin1989stochastic,polchinski1991weinberg}.
+However, unlike the latter, which is a fully consistent relativistic theory, deterministic nonlinear modifications of the Schr\"{o}dinger equation, such as the Schr\"{o}dinger-Newton equation, are at odds with the requirement of no-faster than light signaling to make them, at least conceptually, unsatisfactory~\cite{gisin1989stochastic,polchinski1991weinberg}.

-Nonetheless, to date no laboratory experiment has been able to rule out the Schr\"{o}dinger-Newton equation.
-Furthermore, it has been suggested that it might be possible to resolve the issue of superluminal sginalling if one takes into consideration the measurement problem with a suitable prescription of the wave-function collapse~\cite{bahrami2014schrodinger}, and hence the predictions of the Schr\"{o}dinger-Newton equation might still remain valid in specific domains (see Sec.~\ref{sec:grav:collapse} for a discussion of possible modifications).
+Nonetheless, to date, no laboratory experiment has been able to rule out the Schr\"{o}dinger-Newton equation.
+Furthermore, it has been suggested that it might be possible to resolve the issue of superluminal signaling if one takes into consideration the measurement problem with a suitable prescription of the wave-function collapse~\cite{bahrami2014schrodinger,Bera2015Stochastic}, and hence the predictions of the Schr\"{o}dinger-Newton equation might still remain valid in specific domains (see Sec.~\ref{sec:grav:collapse} for a discussion of possible modifications).
+For a discussion within the context of Generalized Probabilistic Theories (GPT) and its relation to classical state space, see~\cite{Mielnik1974Generalized,Mielnik1980Mobility,galley2022no}.
 We here provide below a summary of the current experimental endeavors to test the Schr\"{o}dinger-Newton equation.

 Starting from the semi-classical Einstein equations in Eq.~\eqref{3C1} we obtain in the non-relativistic limit the one-particle Schrödinger-Newton equation~\cite{diosi1984gravitation}:

 where $m$ is the mass of the particle, $\hat{r}$ ($\hat{p}$) is the position (momentum) operator, and we have introduced the wavefunction $\psi(t,\mathbf{s})=\langle \mathbf{s} \vert\psi_t\rangle$.
 The generalization to the $N$-particle case can be obtained from Eq.~\eqref{SN1} by replacing the source of the gravitational field with $\vert \psi(t,\mathbf{s}_1,..,\mathbf{s}_N)\vert^2$: